Seagate/SoftSensingGraph/README.md

 [Seagate soft sensing data sets](https://github.com/Seagate/softsensing_data),

-We can get the raw data through the links above.
-The raw data is under the folder `BigDataChallenge/data//` of the above github link.

 ## Training and Evaluation

 The training procedure and evaluation procedure are all included in the `Soft_sensing_GNN.py`.